rdbo/sigma-linux/README.md

 # Notes

-The output ISO file will be in the 'iso' folder inside the project directory, along with a sha256 checksum.
+The output ISO file will be in the 'out' folder inside the project directory, along with a sha256 checksum.

-OBS: Clearing the cache might be needed for a rebuild:
+OBS: Cleaning up might be needed for a rebuild:
 ```
 ./clean.sh
 ```